Str0uk/djumadji-work/README.md

 # djumadji-work
-These is a project where ypu can find a job.
+These is a project where you can find a job.